chromaticpipe/IndexedDB-File-Manager/README.md

 - Ability to Delete any Files and Folders (just delete everything in the folder before the folder itself)
 - Being able to see File Size and Last Modified Time

-And with a pretty good UI too
+And with a pretty good UI too (You can see a preview by looking at the numbered pictures)
 > Also I'm pretty sure this is entirely BrowserFS based

 ## To Change the SandBox Database Name